bruienne/bsdpy/BSDPy.md

 =========

-BSDPy is a platform-independent Apple NetBoot (BSDP) service for organizations that have a need for Apple Mac NetBoot functionality without the ability to support Apple Mac server hardware and software.
+BSDPy is a platform-independent Apple NetBoot (BSDP) service for organizations that have a need for Apple Mac NetBoot functionality but that lack the ability to support OS X server in order to implement it.